Advice levelsWhat does this mean?

 Monitor the media for news on crime.

-Street crime, such as pickpocketing and theft from unattended vehicles, is common.
-Bags and personal items are often stolen on trains.
+Street crime, such as pickpocketing and theft from unattended vehicles, can occur.
+Bags and personal items are sometimes stolen on trains.

 To protect yourself from petty crime: